PEAK-Legacy/DecoratorTools/README.txt

 Class, Function, and Assignment Decorators for Python 2.3+
 ==========================================================

+(NEW in 1.1: The ``struct()`` decorator makes it easy to create tuple-like data structure types, by decorating a constructor function.)

 Want to use decorators, but still need to support Python 2.3?
 Wish you could have class decorators, or decorate arbitrary assignments?
 Then you need "DecoratorTools".
 Some quick examples::